rohrl/frontprop/README.md

-If neuron was activated (excited) with the input (i.e. the product exceeded the activation threshold), the weights are updated (see the update rule [below](#update-rule)) and the product is the output (the "job" of activation function is implicitly realised by the excitation threshold, explained [below](#activation-function).
+If neuron was activated (excited) with the input (i.e. the product exceeded the activation threshold), the weights are updated (see the update rule [below](#update-rule)) and the product is the output (the "job" of activation function is implicitly realised by the excitation threshold, explained [below](#activation-function)).

 If the neuron was not activated, the activation threshold is lowered by a small amount, and the output is `0`.

-Neurons weights are randomly initialized at the beginning of the training.
+Neurons weights are randomly initialized at the beginning of the training (Gaussian distribution).

 #### Update rule

 Weights are updated following the Hebb's principle, i.e. reinforce the connections that contributed to the activation.
-This can be implemented in a multitude of ways, but I found the following simple logic to work well:
+This can be implemented in a **multitude of ways**, which can be further researched, but I found the following simple logic to work well:

 $\Delta\mathbf{w} = \lambda(\mathbf{x} - \mathbf{w})$

 $\mathbf{w} := \mathbf{w} + \Delta\mathbf{w}$

-where the change is simply a vector subtraction (in high dimensional space), scaled by the learning rate $\lambda$ (which in code is called `weight_boost`).
+where the change is simply a vector subtraction (as in picture below, but in high dimensional space), scaled by the learning rate $\lambda$ (which in code is called `weight_boost`).

 ![](https://upload.wikimedia.org/wikipedia/commons/2/24/Vector_subtraction.svg)